binhtran432k/ungrammar-docs/book/glossaries.typ

 #let symbols = (:)

 #let glossaries = (
+  "electron": (
+    "Electron",
-  "electron": ("Electron", "A framework that enables developers to create native desktop applications using web technologies like HTML, CSS, and JavaScript"), "git": ("Git", "A distributed version control system used for tracking changes in computer files."), "json-rpc": ("JSON-RPC", "A remote procedure call (RPC) protocol encoded in JSON"), "meta-lang": ("meta-language", "Language used to describe another language"), "meta-pgm": ("meta-programming", "Programming technique where a program can manipulate or generate other programs as its data"), "utf8": ("UTF-8", "A variable-length character encoding standard used for electronic communication"), )
+    "A framework that enables developers to create native desktop applications using web technologies like HTML, CSS, and JavaScript", ),
+  "git": ("Git", "A distributed version control system used for tracking changes in computer files."), "json-rpc": ("JSON-RPC", "A remote procedure call (RPC) protocol encoded in JSON"), "meta-lang": ("meta-language", "Language used to describe another language"), "meta-pgm": (
+    "meta-programming",
+    "Programming technique where a program can manipulate or generate other programs as its data", ),
+  "utf8": ("UTF-8", "A variable-length character encoding standard used for electronic communication"), )

 #let GLOSSARIES = (
   abbreviation: abbreviations,
   symbol: symbols,
-    glossary: glossaries
+  glossary: glossaries,
 )